moratodpg/imp_marl/imp_env/imp_add_env.md

 ## Interface imp_env.py

 An IMP environment is implemented as a class and includes two main methods: (i) reset and (ii) step.
-This is already provided in the interface class, https://github.com/moratodpg/imp_marl/blob/main/imp_env/imp_env.py.
+This is already provided in the interface class, [imp_env](imp_env.py).

-These methods are included by default because the wrappers (https://github.com/moratodpg/imp_marl/tree/main/imp_wrappers) that will integrate your IMP environment with typical MARL ecosystems needs their definition.
+These methods are included by default because the [wrappers](../imp_wrappers) that will integrate your IMP environment with typical MARL ecosystems needs their definition.

 Additionally, you can include any other relevant methods in your environment.